urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 Gall is the userspace application management vane (kernel module).
 Userspace applications are called *agents*.

-Our agent imports the structure file we create, some structures for dealing with groups and their metadata, some utility libraries including the ring signature library, and our `index.hoon` front-end file.
+Our agent imports the structure file we create, some structures for dealing with Squad groups, some utility libraries including the ring signature library, and our `index.hoon` front-end file.

 The agent's state is defined as: